factorhouse/examples/fh-local-flink-ds-stats/README.md

-## Flink DataStream Application for Supplier Statistics
+## Lab 5: Flink DataStream API - Real-Time Analytics from Orders to Supplier Stats

-This lab showcases a Flink application that reads Avro-encoded order records from a Kafka topic, performs 5-second tumbling window aggregations by `supplier_id`, and writes the resulting supplier statistics to a new Kafka topic using Confluent Avro serialization.
-The application uses event time semantics with watermarks and demonstrates how to build a real-time analytics pipeline with Kafka, Avro, and Flink's DataStream API.
+Implement a Flink DataStream job that reads orders from Kafka, performs event-time tumbling window aggregations, and publishes supplier statistics to a Kafka sink.
+Learn how to work with watermarks, Avro serialization, and event-time semantics in a production-style stream pipeline.

 ## How to start